 sea-side holiday impossible.
 Mr. & Mrs. Freeman, who held some office at

 Broadway Congregational Church, and owned a bungalow on the south side, of

-the Evesham Road, had invited them to stay, and had arranged for brother
+the Evesham Road, had invited them to stay, and had arranged for Paul and I

-Paul and I to 'put up' with a Mrs Pope who lived in a detached house
+to 'put up' with a Mrs Pope who lived in a detached house opposite.
+We

-opposite.
-We 'broke camp' fairly early on the Saturday morning, and the
+'broke camp' fairly early on the Saturday morning, and the family were not